Chatloy/Interactive-Lab-Hub/Lab 5/README.md

 Following exploration and reflection from Part 1, finish building your interactive system, and demonstrate it in use with a video.

 **\*\*\*Include a short video demonstrating the finished result.\*\*\***<br>
+This interaction video was showing the state switching between the normal and sleepy state.

 https://drive.google.com/file/d/1FEGYjd8mYolQgZ5_NXFlymDJm-FLOj2e/view?usp=sharing